The health of our community is our top priority.

 Call the hospital for your check-in.
 We will do our best to answer your call; if both lines are tied up, try again or leave a message and we will call you back immediately.

 When a staff member comes out to get your animal, you need to have your dog on a leash outside the car and your cat in a carrier that you can easily pass off to us.
-We will be wearing masks and gloves and we ask that you have a mask on at all times when interacting with our staff.

 Because of the protocols in place, things can take us longer than normal.
 Please be patient with us: we have a greatly limited staff and we are working very hard to stay open and continue to offer care to your animals.